open-telemetry/opentelemetry-js/.github/ISSUE_TEMPLATE/request_for_instrumentation.md

 ---
 name: Suggest Instrumentation
-about: Suggest an instrumentation for a module or framework
+about: Suggest instrumentation for a module or framework
 labels: instrumentation
 ---